Best iWatch Bands of 2021

 The Epuly band is the dressiest in our test.
 It is excellent for formal occasions but isn't as versatile for dressing down as some of the others in our test.
 The brushed silver finish holds up well to daily wear, and the clasp is soli, never once coming loose during testing.
 The band comes with two TPU protective watch cases.

 The band is heavy and somewhat bulky.
 Due to its weight, it would not be our first choice for exercising.
 The fit isn't the most secure, either.
 In our exercise test, the band bounced around more than any other.
 The fit isn't great due to having to add or remove links to change sizes.
 The individual links are large and make fine-tuning the size a challenge.
 With the supplied tool, our tester spent 3:54 removing links to make the band fit properly.
 The process is intuitive and easy to figure out.
 Changing the size can be inconvenient, but it's not something you'll often do.
+Aside from that, it's a very dressy band built for formal occasions.

 The Fullmosa band is very similar to the Epuly band.
 It looks great dressed up with more formal clothing.
 The finish is high-quality, and during our test, has resisted scratching or chipping from normal wear.
 The Apple Watch hardware is removable so that the band can attach to a traditional watch.